ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

 ## Configure the resource discovery agent

 The `ResourceDiscovery` is a resource that configures how the RDA identifies which pods and services to discover.
 The `ResourceDiscovery` can discover pods and services by specifying the `spec.kind` field to either `Pod` or `Service`.
 Multiple ResourceDiscoveries can be created.
 We will create one `ResourceDiscovery` to discover pods and another to discover services.
 The following example contains two YAML objects.
-The first, configures the discovery of pods.
-The second, configures the discovery of services.
+The first configures the discovery of pods.
+The second configures the discovery of services.

 Follow these steps to configure a resource discovery agent: